 Applicants to either the graduate certificate or M.A. program in Conflict Management must submit the following for enrollment:

-- Graduate Application Form: The Institute for Conflict Management offers graduate programs with two entry points per academic year, August (fall semester) and January (spring semester.)
-Although we offer rolling admission, all candidates are encouraged to complete the online graduate application at least 4-6 weeks before courses begin.
+- Graduate Application Form: The Institute for Conflict Management offers graduate programs with two entry points per academic year—August (fall semester) and January (spring semester).
+Although we offer rolling admission, all candidates are encouraged to complete the online graduate application at least four-to-six weeks before courses begin.

 - Application Fee: A non-refundable $50 application fee must be submitted before the application is evaluated by the admissions committee.

-- Resume: A resume detailing academic, personal and professional experiences and achievements.
+- Résumé: Include a résumé detailing academic, personal and professional experiences and achievements.

 - Official Transcripts: Official transcripts from all previously attended colleges and universities are required.
 Transcripts must be sent from the university of attendance in order to be considered official and can be either hard copy or electronic.